 A Contributor can create and edit only their own posts but cannot publish them.
 When one of their posts is ready to be published or has been revised, the site owner or another administrator can review it.
 Contributors cannot upload files or images.

 Once a Contributor’s post is approved and published by an Administrator, it can no longer be edited by the Contributor.
 However, the post author will still be the Contributor instead of the Administrator who publishes the post.

-Viewers can only view private sites.
-Like Subscribers, Viewers do not have any editing privileges.
-All they can do is simply read the private site they were invited to and leave comments on it (only if you have enabled comments).
+Viewers can view private sites.
+Viewers do not have any editing privileges.
+All they can do is read the private site they were invited to and leave comments on it (if the site has enabled comments).

 If someone is a Subscriber of your public site, and then you set that site to private, they do not automatically become a Viewer.
 Viewers must always be specifically invited.